Directory

 • Current Undergraduate Students: Alli Scharbarth, Pharmacology & Toxicology (09/22-present); Lilyana Budzynski, Pharmacology Toxicology (01/23-present); Aubrey Trimbach, Neurobiology Program (01/23-present)

-Background: Michael received his BS in Biochemistry from the University of California, Davis (1993) and his PhD in Biochemistry from the University of Washington (2002).
+Background: Dr. Taylor received his BS in Biochemistry from the University of California, Davis (1993) and his PhD in Biochemistry from the University of Washington (2002).
 He was an Assistant Member at St. Jude Children's Research Hospital from 2008-2014 and became an Assistant Professor in the School of Pharmacy at the University of Wisconsin, Madison in 2014.

 Education: